 You should also prepare answers to general interview questions before arriving.
 Here's more information on mock interview questions including sample questions and answers you can review to get ready for your interview.

 If you have a mock interview to prepare for a specific job or career field, also review these job-specific interview questions.

-If you're not in a situation where you can participate in a mock interview with a professional counselor, recruit a family member or friend to help you practice interviewing.
+If you're not in a situation where you can participate in a mock interview with a professional counselor you can recruit a family member or friend to help you practice interviewing.
 The more you prepare, the more comfortable you will be with interviewing.
 Here's more on how to get ready for an interview.

 Online Mock Interviews